 - Edit the group name if you want to change the default naming.

-- Add an optional group description that only appears to you at this time.
+- Optionally, provide a group description that only appears to you at this time.
 You have no limit on the number of characters.

 - In the Group students menu, select Randomly assign.